juanep97/iop4/README.md

 After installation, take a look at the example configuration file (`config/config.example.yaml`), set the appropriate variables (path to the database, data directory, astrometry index files path, credentials, etc) and rename it to `config/config.yaml`.

 ### Running Tests
 To run the tests, first follow the previous steps to configure IOP4.
-At the moment, you will also need to download the `iop4testdata.tar.gz` file manually and place it under your home directory.
-Then, run
+The test dataset will be automatically downloaded to your home directory
 ```bash
     $ pytest -vxs tests/
 ```